-Paul Ryan is the U.S. Representative for Wisconsin's 1st congressional district, serving since 1999, and was a candidate for vice president on the 2012 Republican ticket with Mitt Romney.
+Paul Ryan is the US Representative for Wisconsin's first congressional district, serving since 1999, and was a candidate for vice president on the 2012 Republican ticket with Mitt Romney.
 He is a member of the Republican Party and has been ranked among the party's most influential voices on conservative economic policy.
-Ryan is the chairman of the House Budget Committee, where he played a prominent public role in drafting and promoting the Republican Party's long-term budget proposal.
+Ryan was the chairman of the House Budget Committee from January 2011 to January 2015, where he played a prominent public role in drafting and promoting the Republican Party's long-term budget proposal.
 He introduced the plan "The Path to Prosperity" in April 2011 to counter the budget proposal of President Barack Obama.
 Ryan is one of the three co-founders of the Young Guns Program, an electoral recruitment and campaign effort by House Republicans.
-Ryan is a practicing Catholic and a graduate of Miami University in Ohio, with degrees in economics and political science.
+Ryan is a practicing Catholic and a graduate of Miami University in Ohio, with degrees in Economics and Political Science.